 Fear of death is a powerful motivator.
 Right now, this fear is imprisoning masses of people in their homes.
 It is inducing people to strap on awkward, ugly masks anytime proximity to other humans is inescapable.
 For fear of death, passersby in groceries are eyeballing each other warily; neighbors are spying and reporting each other for infractions.
-Politicians are enacting policies that doom millions to hibernation, torpor, solitude, joblessness and deprivation; rules that wreck businesses, ruin industries and ground national economies; decrees that obliterate hard-won, long-cherished civil liberties—and justifying them with the need to save “just one life.”
+Politicians are enacting policies that doom millions to hibernation, inactivity, solitude, joblessness and deprivation; rules that wreck businesses, ruin industries and ground national economies; decrees that obliterate hard-won, long-cherished civil liberties—and justifying them with the need to save “just one life.”

 The world’s response to covid-19 is the most sweeping example of the extremes to which people will go to repel death.
 And most people apparently deem the economic, financial, mental and emotional costs acceptable if they reduce the death rate.
 Many speak as though it is immoral to consider any factors besides the sanctity of life itself.

 Without doubt, the questions and trials surrounding dying and death are among the most excruciating that human beings face.
 We don’t want to die, and don’t want to think about dying.

 For far too many people, this doesn’t mean making sensible choices that optimize health and increase longevity.
 It means pretending they can abuse their body without consequences, then, when that fails, expecting to be rescued by advanced medicine.
 And when serious disease or injury intrudes, it means fighting their mortality using any tool science can supply.